Skip to Main Content

 Recruitment, Campus Visitation, and Interviews

-Each year, representatives of the Nicholas School recruit prospective students through a range of in-person and virtual opportunities, including but not limited to virtual admissions information sessions, graduate school, and career fairs, and professional conferences.
+Each year, representatives of the Nicholas School recruit prospective students through a range of in-person and virtual opportunities, including but not limited to virtual admissions information sessions, graduate school fairs, career fairs, and professional conferences.

 Prospective students may view upcoming recruitment events, request further information about the DEL-MEM, MEM, and MF programs, and sign up for application process updates from the Nicholas School of the Environment by visiting nicholas.duke.edu/admissions/connect-with-us.